IvanGodinez21/Themes-for-santosfrancisco-spotify-widget/themes/animated/README.md

 # These folders contains different themes
-All of these themes are animated
+All of these themes are animated, choose from the different predominant background colors.

 **More themes are cooming Soon™.**